tromer-unb/DCF/README.md

 num_launches = 100
 disorder = 0.0
 replication = 2,2,1
-All .cif files in the folder specified by structures_path will be processed in alphabetical order.
+All .cif files in the folder specified by structures_path will be processed in numerical/alphabetical order.

 📤 Outputs
 descritor.csv: one row per structure with the following descriptors: